 - Clarity and transparency – since you have a Product Backlog that everyone discusses and that is accessible to everyone at any time, it’s easy to keep track of what’s happening.
 When someone wants to change something and that snowballs into disruptions, there’s an easy way to hold them accountable.

 - Control – business owners or product owners can change the contents of the backlog constantly but can be held accountable for delays if the acceptance criteria aren’t satisfied.

 - Set up a space for the Team.
-Scrum requires daily, fast, paced, intense meetings and four-hour sessions between sprints.
+Scrum requires daily, fast, paced, intense meetings and four-hours sessions between sprints.
 You need a space where the discussions can happen and the product backlog can be updated and posted 24/7.
 This space must be accessible to all the stakeholders in the project.

 - Create solid acceptance criteria for User Stories.
-Stories are the launching point for creating the workflow process and the tasks for the sprint.
+Stories are the starting point for creating the workflow process and the tasks for the sprint.
 Make sure that both the product owner and the team members stick to the acceptance criteria to avoid miscommunication and wasted effort.

 - Visualize the product backlog.
 Expectations and the product backlog must be placed in a conspicuous place at all times.
 This way, the team can always check and see the remaining stories for the sprint and the rest of the stories that the project needs to achieve.
 Set the backlog up in such a way that the work that need to be done in the next few days is at the top and the work for later is at the bottom in an upright triangle.

 In the end, you have to weigh the cost of the change to how much the project is bleeding funds without the change.
 Changing over to Scrum can take as little as a week to as long as a month—but what does that mean in light of a project that hasn’t been functioning properly in half a year?

 Discover our trainings in :